gopinnath/trenzz-summarize/README.md

 For the Place Id, twitter takes the [WOEID](https://en.wikipedia.org/wiki/WOEID).
 For example for India, the WOEID is 23424848.

-## Live Application

-The applicaiton has been deployed on the AWS Fargate and the application is live [here](http://54.227.41.49:8080/).

 ## Execution Options

 For executing the application it needs 3 environment variables, twitter consumer key, twitter secret and place id.
 Please refere to [twitter documentation on trends API](https://developer.twitter.com/en/docs/trends/trends-for-location/overview) for more details.